41 Interesting Facts About Money: That Might Shock You in 2025

 #21.
 Some Countries Share a Currency

 In some cases, two or more countries share a currency.
-For example, the Euro is used in seventeen European Union member states and five other neighboring nations.
+For example, the Euro is used in seventeen European Union member states and five other neighbouring nations.

 #22.
-Icelanders Are the World’s Most Avid Card Users
+North Europeans Are the World's Most Avid Card Users

 #23.
 The Country With the Worst Inflation in the World Is Zimbabwe

-Zimbabwe has experienced hyperinflation4, which means its currency is worth so little that it’s essentially worthless.
+Zimbabwe experienced hyperinflation13, which meant that its currency was worth so little that it was essentially worthless.

 #24.
 Tea Bricks Were Used as Money in Siberia Until the WW2

-In the 1800s, tea bricks were used as money in Eastern Siberia.
+In the 1800s15, tea bricks were used as money in Eastern Siberia.

 These bricks would be traded for other goods and services only - they weren't legal tender.

 #25.
-Queen Elizabeth II Holds the Record for Appearing on More Currency Than Any Other Person
+Queen Elizabeth II Held the Record for Appearing on More Currency Than Any Other Person

-Queen Elizabeth II has appeared on more currencies than any other person.
+Queen Elizabeth II appeared on more currencies than any other person.

-She’s featured on the 50-cent coin in many countries and has had her face printed on millions of banknotes.
+She was featured on the 50-cent coin in many countries and had her face printed on millions of banknotes.

-There are over 170 different currencies used around the world today.
+There are over 180 different currencies used around the world today16.

 In other words, you need to know what currency is being accepted in a country before deciding on where you want to go.